Lievi77/HotelDatabaseProject/README.md

 ### Installation of Database Instructions

-1. Restore the provided Database Backup (CSI2132PROJECTLEVCHRIS) using pgAdmin 4.
-The backup will only contain the schemas and skeleton tables with no data.

-2. Execute the provided data generator script (data_generator.py) to generate the data to be inserted.

-3. Execute the insertion script (data_insertor.py) to insert the data into the database.
+1. Execute the insertion script (data_insertor.py) to insert the data into the database.

-4. Database set up.
+3. Database set up.

-5. [UI INSTRUCTIONS HERE]
+4. [UI INSTRUCTIONS HERE]

 ...